 This is how I make hummus using sprouted chickpea.
-Again soak overnight with your probiotic nutrients rinse thoroughly maybe leave for 12 hours, then I mix the lemon juice with the tahini, I keep lemon ice blocks in the fridge in this instance I use 4 blocks then add 10 mil of soya sauce instead of salt.
+Again soak overnight with your probiotic nutrients rinse thoroughly maybe leave for 12 hours, then I mix the lemon juice with the tahini, add 10 mil of soya sauce instead of salt.
 Slowly add the chickpea and using your blender (a handheld blender will be fine if you are only doing small amounts) when the paste starts to form add about 30 mills of oil e.g. olive flaxseed.
 Now being alive, this product is not going to last very long so you need to eat it in the next couple of days if you want it to last slightly longer then cook the chickpeas for a few minutes in boiling water and add some colloidal silver to the mix.
 Click to hide.

 $2.10 – $47.16

 Chickpeas As a rich source of vitamins, minerals and fiber, chickpeas may offer a variety of health benefits, such as improving digestion, aiding weight management and reducing the risk of several diseases.

 Additionally, chickpeas are high in protein and make an excellent replacement for meat in vegetarian and vegan diets.
 Not available for shipping to WA.

 Chickpeas, also known as garbanzo beans, are part of the legume family.

 While they have become more popular recently, chickpeas have been grown in Middle Eastern countries for thousands of years.

 Their nutty taste and grainy texture pairs well with several other foods and ingredients.